 Bombshell #3: Hoops did nothing to prepare for his company for bankruptcy.
 Hoops knew that he had tight cash flow and growing debts.
 Yet it never seemed to dawn on him that he was sliding towards insolvency.
 He didn’t consult with bankruptcy lawyers or professional restructuring advisors until a few days before his business imploded.
 Even as his cash flow problems worsened, Hoops promised his workers that their jobs were safe.
 He hoped for the best, but didn’t bother preparing for the worst.

-Bombshell #4: Hoops regularly transferred money between Blackjewel and his personal accounts.
-Hoops’s bankruptcy testimony describes $79 million in transfers between Blackjewel and his personal accounts.
+Bombshell #4: Hoops regularly transferred money between Blackjewel and other accounts he controlled.
+Hoops’s bankruptcy testimony describes $79 million in transfers between Blackjewel and other bank accounts he controls, including personal accounts.
 All told, Hoops says that he transferred $45 million into the company, and $34 million out of it—meaning that, by Hoops’s accounting, Blackjewel still owed him $11 million.
 Many of the transfers seemed suspicious: he would sometimes transfer money into and out of Blackjewel on the same day, presumably to prevent specific checks from bouncing.
 (A lawyer for a key lender described Hoops’s actions as “check kiting.”)

 Bombshell #5: Hoops’s loans to Blackjewel violated the company’s credit agreements.
 Blackjewel’s contracts with its key lender prohibited the company from taking on additional debt.
 Hoops said that the creditors knew of the transfers, yet he never got a written waiver approving them: